-Advances in technology are rapid and the utilization analytics technology to spot emerging trends to address business issues is needed. ( Kohavi, Rothleder & Simoudis, 2002).
-Data Analytics is the science of using statistics to create models that can explain and predict customer behavior and company operations (Davenport & Harris, 2007) Business Analytics (or Big Data) is an area in which broader skills taught in an interdisciplinary manner could benefit employers.
-IDC, a company that analyzes trends has predicted that data would increase from .8 ZB (Zettabyte) in 2009 to 35ZB in 2011.
-The large portion of the growth is in digital data.
-Digital data growth in part is attributed to 5 billion mobile phones, 30 billion pieces of content shared on Facebook every month, and 30 billion RFID (Radio Frequency Identification Device) tags.
+Given the tremendous advances in technology, there is significant need to utilize analytics to spot emerging trends to address business issues ( Kohavi, Rothleder & Simoudis, 2002).
+Data Analytics is the science of using statistics to create models that can explain and predict customer behavior and company operations (Davenport & Harris, 2007).
+Business Analytics (or Big Data) is an area where broader skills taught in an interdisciplinary manner could benefit employers.
+IDC, a company that analyzes trends has predicted that data will increase from .8 ZB (Zettabyte) in 2009 to 35ZB in 2011.
+A large portion of the growth is in the sphere of digital data.
+Digital data growth in part, is attributed to the five billion mobile phones, 30 billion pieces of content shared on Facebook every month, and 30 billion RFID (Radio Frequency Identification Device) tags.

-The low cost of digital storage and advances in cloud computing have made data storage so inexpensive that all of the world’s music can be stored on a disc drive that costs less than $ 600.
-This amount of unstructured data is reaching 988 Exabytes which is the approximate equivalent of stacking books from the earth to Pluto and back (IBM slide deck).
-As a result, companies are investing in information system infrastructure in order to manage the large amounts of data they are collecting and storing.
+The low cost of digital storage and advances in cloud computing have made data storage so inexpensive that all of the world’s music can be stored on a disc drive that costs less than US$ 600.
+This amount of unstructured data today accounts for about 988 Exabytes, which is equated with the approximate equivalent of books stacked between the Earth and Pluto twice over (IBM slide deck).
+As a result, companies seem to be investing in information systems infrastructure in order to manage the large amounts of data being collated and stored.

-Analyzing the data and providing insights into that data is done by employees called data scientists.
-The term of data scientist really was to convey that this is a new role and the expectation is that there is a broadening of skills.
-It’s not just about math and statistics it is the intersection with industry domain expertise as well.
-There is another role currently being discussed in organizations which is different than a data scientist role.
-The data artist is focused on user interface.
-This role helps visualizes the data.
-There are unique ways in which you visualize information so that a human being can synthesize the information very quickly and discern where the real patterns are evolving and where they should explore further.
-The data artists skills of design and creativity mix into the data scientist skills.
-These roles focus on understanding a target audience, how to present information to a target or audience ergonomically so that the user can actually synthesize the information.
-(Michele Chambers, CTO Revolution, conversation 2013).
+Analyzing the data and providing insights into that data is undertaken by employees called data scientists.
+The term ‘data scientist’ actually conveys a new role with a definite broadening of skills.
+It is not just about math and statistics; it is also an intersection with industry domain expertise.
+Another role currently being discussed in organizations and is different from a data scientist is that of the user interface.
+This role helps visualize the data.
+Now there are unique ways in which information may be visualized so that a human being can synthesize the information very quickly and discern where the real patterns are evolving and what should be explored further.
+The data artists’ skills of design and creativity mix with the data scientist’s skills.
+So these roles focus on understanding a target audience and how best to present information to a target audience ergonomically so that the user can actually synthesize the information (Michele Chambers, CTO Revolution, Conversation, 2013).

-A Business case study on what Chief Marketing Officers (Rust, Moorman, Bhalla 2010) were specifically looking for in analytic employees cited broad skills or T-Shaped people (Iansiti, 1993; Barton 1995; Johannenssen 1999) These T-shaped people have broad expertise with depth in some area.
-These roles are also customer managers in some organizations.
-These positions will be most effective when they are T-Shaped, combining deep knowledge of particular customers or segments with broad knowledge of the firm and its products.
-These managers must be sophisticated data interpreters that can decipher the key issues and provide creative solutions regardless of where the data resides.
+A business case study on what Chief Marketing Officers (Rust, Moorman & Bhalla, 2010) were specifically looking for in analytics-skilled employees cited broad skills or T-shaped people (Iansiti, 1993; Barton, 1995; Johannenssen, 1999).
+These T-shaped people have broad expertise with depth in some area and the roles span those of customer managers in some organizations.
+These positions are seen as being most effective when they are T-shaped and combine deep knowledge of particular customers or segments with broad knowledge of the firm and its products.
+These managers must be sophisticated data interpreters who can decipher the key issues and provide creative solutions regardless of where the data resides.
 This is a change for employers.
-There are traditional marketers and there are analytic focused employees.
-The more traditional style marketing employees were the ones who were actually bringing home the basics and the study found that the new analytic employees were aren’t getting the job done as they don’t have the wisdom of the business.
-The conclusion of this study was that the people who are produce better results for organizations were those with grit and those that weren’t solely analytically oriented.
+There are traditional marketers and there are analytics-focused employees.
+The more traditional style marketing employees are the ones who are actually bringing home the basics and the study has found that the new analytics employees are not getting the job done as they lack business expertise.
+The study concludes that the people who produce better results for organizations are those with grit and those that are not solely analytic-oriented.